spelunkers-iste500/eventPlanner/README.md

 5. Forward the application port (443) to your local device.
 In VSCode this can be done at the bottom, under ports.
 If it doesn't forward automatically, enter 443 and that should be it.
 6. (Optional) If you are on the VPN, and need to connect to the instance you'll need to forward a port through VSCode.
 This can be found at the bottom of the window, under ports.
 You're going to want to forward port 443, and then click on the link that shows up.

-Then, you can access the front-end through the vpn by going to the link to your dev box in your browser: `http://devbox/`.
-This should show 3 different tools for the API that one can use.
+Then, you can access the front-end through the vpn by going to the link to your dev box in your browser: `https://localhost/`.

+## IMPORTANT: Updating Dependancies

+Run `./update-deps.sh` so things don't break.

 ## Database stuff